top of page

 The main problem in the process

-In most case, anyone bidding in a tender gives an undertaking at the time of submitting the bid to supply a certificate of insurance after winning the tender according to the wording contained in the tender documents, all without approaching the insurance company at this preliminary stage of submitting a bid in the tender to obtain their confirmation or remarks on the wording of the certificate required and the conditions of the tender and its demands.
+In most cases, a bidder in a tender gives an undertaking at the time of submitting the bid to supply a standard format certificate of insurance confirming compliance with the conditions shown in the insurance appendix attached to the tender, after winning the tender.
+In most cases the bidder does not bother to approach the insurance company at this preliminary stage of submitting a bid in the tender to obtain their confirmation or remarks on the wording of the certificate required and the conditions of the tender and its demands and the bidder confirms agreement to the conditions of the tender before ascertaining whether it is possible to arrange the insurance.

 In such a case there are three possible scenarios: